 7. "Paint of picture" of how things are going to go.

 8. Let your expectation be a NEUTRAL holiday as the next step.
 Baby Steps!

 9. Build your child a safe out.
-Help your child be able to decompress in a socially acceptable way whether at your house or someone else's. (planned quiet locations, a bag of things to work on at a location you choose, a book or music with headphones to use to be able to check out for a bit, snacks) even divert others away for a bit.
+Help your child be able to decompress in a socially acceptable way, whether at your house or someone else's.
+Some ideas are planned quiet locations, a bag of things to work on at a location you choose, a book or music with headphones to use to be able to check out for a bit, snacks, even divert others away for a bit.

 10. Have HOPE for the future (your child's and yours) - the future moment, hour, day and year!

 There's only a couple of days left so start tweaking your plan RIGHT NOW so that it includes these 10 steps and you will feel the shift!